Map The System: The MRU Systems Thinking Experience

 Connecting with Community

-MTS is not just a competition; it's a bridge between academia and real-time, real-world issues.
-It is also an opportunity to explore a topic students are passionate about and a chance to share that with a wider audience.
+MTS is not just a competition; it's a bridge between academia and real-time, real-world issues and an opportunity to explore a topic students are passionate about and a chance to share that with a wider audience.
 Participants engage in research that goes beyond the confines of classrooms, addressing real-world issues.
 As Alita (BComm, 2023), a past participant, emphasizes, "The purpose is to connect the dots of seemingly different issues."

 Mizuki (BCIS student) echoes the sentiment, noting "It can be a first step into a future project."
 The impact extends beyond the competition, encouraging participants to channel their newfound skills into ongoing community projects.